-Please complete, by placing a check mark in the appropriate box and return this card to the attention of Steven Case, Conference Assistant to the Associate Treasurer at the Conference office by Thursday, January 2, 2014.

-Attached is the list of our church's land, building, building improvement and land improvement additions/disposals for the calendar year 2013.

-We have no improvements or purchases or sales of land and buildings to report for the calendar year 2013.

-Name of Respondent Church Name Position Date
+Please complete, by placing a check n card to the attention of Steven Case, C Treasurer at the Conference office by nark in the appropriate box and return this Conference Assistant to the Associate Monday, January 8, 2018. and land improvement additions/ovalue of \$20,000 or more). 's land, building, building improvement disposals for the calendar year 2017 (total rchases or sales of land and buildings to (total value of \$20,000 or more).
+Name of Respondent Position Church Name Date